untillpro/scm4j/scm4j-releaser/migration.md

-# Introduction
+# Overview

-This topic describes how to prepare branches to start working with scm4j
+This topic describes how to prepare branches of youк repositories  to start working with scm4j.

 # Migration